17 Beyond The Machine: From designing better organisations to discovering what design can’t solve

 What's coming next

-We'll continue with the articles, and are introducing a new rhythm: experiments you can try in your own team, followed by monthly webinars where we share what we noticed.
-Yes, experiments — a word borrowed from the very paradigm we're questioning.
-But the human version is simpler: try something, notice what happens, talk about it together.
+We'll continue with the articles, and are introducing a new, slower rhythm: experiments you can try in your own team, followed by monthly webinars where we share what we noticed.
+Try something, notice what happens, talk about it together.

-At Evolving Organisation and Bjärkan, we have a set of offerings that are expressions of the ideas in this article.
-Evolving Collective Leadership builds relational capacity online.
-Bjärkan provides the container where that work meets land, body, and sustained time together.
+The Evolving Collective Leadership program builds the relational dimension online, in a live group over four months.
+Bjärkan provides the container where that work meets land, body, and sustained time together — the kind of immersive experience where deeper patterns can surface and shift.
 And Beyond The Machine continues the weekly conversation about what all of this means in practice.

 Evolving Collective Leadership — Founding Cohort (starts 14 April)